jgdavey/unicornleap/README.md

 Versions in the 1.x branch require OS X 10.9 or greater, and need at least XCode 7 to build.

-Versions in the master branch require OS X 10.11 or greater, and need at least XCode 8 to build.
+Versions in the main branch require OS X 10.11 or greater, and need at least XCode 8 to build.

 ## Installation